m1kadev/gijs6.nl/site/blog/ai-made-education-worse.md

 ---
-title: Education was bad, AI made it worse
+title: Education was bad; AI made it worse
 date: 2025-05-13
 ---